GeertJohan/ango/README.md

  - async server > client RPC.
  - async client > server RPC.
  - typed arguments and return values (see types below).
- - work with Go packages `net/http` and `encoding/json`.
+ - compatibility with Go packages `net/http` and `encoding/json`.
- - integrate into AngularJS as includable module + ng service.
+ - integrate into AngularJS as includable `module` providing a `service`.
  - underlying protocol and communication is not directly visible for user.
 Calls feel native/local.

-What I don't want to do:
+What I don't want to do (not goals):
  - runtime discovery of available procedures.
  - A generic protocol designed for multiple languages/frameworks.

-Therefore I chose to create a tool that generates Go and Angular/javascript, so both server and client hold all information to communicate and know whats comming at any time.
+I chose to create a tool that generates Go and Angular/javascript without external dependencies, so the generated server and client code contain all information to communicate.

-Code generated for Go can be copied into any go package.
-The code doesn't form a package itself.
-NEEDS THINKING: this has drawbacks on the generated code (need to use scope to hide inner variables from the rest of package).
+~~Code generated for Go can be copied into any go package.
+The code doesn't form a package itself.~~ NEEDS THINKING: this has drawbacks on the generated code (need to use scope to hide inner variables from the rest of package).

-For the client side a single `.js` file is generated  holding an angular module.
+For the client side a single `.js` file is generated containing an angular module.
 The module can be included by any other angular module.

 ### Terminology
-A **service** exists of one or more **procedures** server- and/or client-side.
+A **service** exists of one or more **procedures** defined on the server- and/or client-side.
-A **procedure** within a service resides client- or server-side, and can be called by the other party.
+A **procedure** within a service is implemented on either the client- or server-side, and can be called by the other side.
 A procedure can have zero or more arguments and zero or more return values.

 ### Notes